 FortiGuard Labs Perspectives

-Good information is a critical element of protecting against cyber threats, as cybersecurity defenses are only as good as the threat intelligence which feeds them.
+Actionable threat intelligence is a critical element of protecting against cyber threats as cybercriminals evolve and look to target the expanding digital attack surface.
 FortiGuard Labs is the global threat intelligence and research organization at Fortinet.
-To give some perspective about the global team and also how the organization has been instrumental in developing the concepts of threat sharing and collaboration in the threat intelligence industry over the years, my teammates Derek Manky and Aamir Lakhani share their thoughts with me digitally.
+To give some perspective about the team and also how the organization has been instrumental in fostering threat information sharing and collaboration in the industry over the years, Derek Manky, Aamir Lakhani, and Jonas Walker take a deep dive into threat intelligence.

 Derek - When asked this by partners or CISOs I meet, I often reply with talking about how FortiGuard Labs has brought together some of the brightest and most knowledgeable threat hunters, researchers, analysts, tool developers, and data scientists in the industry, located in research labs around the world.
 But that’s just the start.
 FortiGuard Labs has also designed, trained, and delivered one of the most advanced artificial intelligence and machine learning platforms in the industry to augment the efforts of the FortiGuard Labs team.
 Combined, our primary mission is to provide Fortinet customers with the industry’s best threat intelligence designed to protect them from malicious cyberattacks.